engedics/ha-homekit-avahi-proxy/README.md

 ## Preparation (for TrueNAS)

+1. Make sure mDNS is enabled in System → Network → Network Configuration → Settings.
-1. Edit the Home Assistant app.
+2. Edit the Home Assistant app.
-2. In `Storage Configuration → Additional Storage`, add a new bind mount for /etc/avahi/services. `Mount path` can be arbitrary, but will need to be matched during integration setup.
+3. In `Storage Configuration → Additional Storage`, add a new bind mount for /etc/avahi/services. `Mount path` can be arbitrary, but will need to be matched during integration setup.
 ![TrueNAS storage settings](assets/truenas_storage.png "TrueNAS storage settings")

+> [!IMPORTANT]
-3. Don't forget that you'll also need to open a port for all HomeKit Bridge instances.
-The ports can most easily be checked in `Settings → System → Network → Zeroconf browser`
+> Don't forget that you'll also need to open a port for all HomeKit Bridge instances.
+The ports can most easily be checked in `Settings → System → Network → Zeroconf browser`.
+It's usually 21063 and up.

+> [!NOTE]
+> You don't need to set `advertise_ip` in HomeKit Bridge since the IP field gets discarded during conversion and gets replaced by Avahi on TrueNAS.

 ## Preparation (generic)